-And over the past decade, as women’s wealth has grown at an unprecedented rate, increasing from $34 trillion to $51 trillion between 2010 and 2015,¹ so does their influence on their family’s finances and in the world of philanthropy.
+Women’s wealth has grown at an unprecedented rate, expected to rise from $34 trillion in 2010 to at least $81 trillion by 2023.1 As women acquire more wealth, their financial influence grows within their family’s finances and within the world of philanthropy.

 A: Women’s influence has ballooned in the past 10 years.
-It’s partly due to a wealth transfer from previous generations.
-Women have inherited approximately 70 to 80 percent of transferred wealth going back at least 90 years, but there’s more happening.
+It’s partly due to a wealth transfer from previous generations, but there’s more happening.
 The many decades of change leading up to the past 10 years have created a structural, legal, cultural and social environment that makes it okay for women to have money, to make decisions around money, to make more money and to do what they want with their money.

 A: Philanthropy is an arena where women have played an enormous role in education, health, medicine, social services, children’s issues, women’s issues and more.
 Throughout the 19th and into the 20th century, women had few job opportunities because of gender barriers.
 It was considered inappropriate for women to be in the workforce.
 So, they engaged in nonprofit work because it allowed them to get outside of their homes and have an impact on their community.

 A lot of the trends we see in women’s philanthropy now can be traced back to this very long history, whether it’s the causes they support or the ways they donate.